BrianJr03/myContacts/README.md

 # myContacts

-A simple contacts app that allows a user to load their stored contacts to be displayed on screen.
-Built with Flutter.
+A simple contacts app, built with Flutter.

 ## Features